Evaluation and Facilitation of Online Discussions in the LLM Era: A Survey: Terminology

 \section{Terminology}

-Given the numerous aspects to consider regarding discussion quality and facilitation, we narrow the scope of the survey and clarify the terminology we use.
-We highly recommend that the reader refer to the Terminology Section of Appendix \ref{sec:appendix:terminology} and, especially, Table~\ref{tab:terminology}, where we explain our findings with regard to the terms used in the literature.
+Given the numerous aspects to consider regarding discussion quality and facilitation, we clarify the terminology we use.
+We highly recommend consulting the Terminology Section of Appendix~\ref{sec:appendix:terminology} and, especially, Table~\ref{tab:terminology}, where we explain our findings with regard to the terms used in the literature.

-\paragraph{Facilitation vs.\ Moderation} We find that the terms `moderation' and `facilitation' usually refer to the same process in the literature, with `facilitation' being used more in Social Science, and `moderation' in \ac{NLP} \cite{vecchi-etal-2021-towards}.
-Thus, we will be using them interchangeably in this survey.
+\paragraph{Facilitation vs.\ Moderation} The term `moderation' is more commonly used in \ac{NLP} \cite{argyle2023}, typically referring to the flagging and/or removal of unwanted content (`content moderation'), while `facilitation' is more prevalent in the Social Sciences, where it encompasses a broader scope, including active interventions \cite{vecchi-etal-2021-towards, kaner2007facilitators, trenel2009facilitation}.
+Given the limited attention to facilitation in \ac{NLP} and the survey’s grounding in Social Science, we distinguish between the terms, even though they are sometimes used interchangeably in the literature.

-\paragraph{Ex-Post moderation} This survey mainly focuses on `Real-Time, Ex-Post-moderation', i.e., moderation happening after the user has posted some content.
-This is different from pre-moderation approaches, such as nudging users before they post harmful content \cite{argyle2023}, or delaying the posting of user content until a moderator/facilitator has had the chance to check it.
+\paragraph{Ex-Post moderation} This survey mainly focuses on `Real-Time, Ex-Post-moderation', i.e., moderation happening just after the user has posted some content.
+This is different from pre-moderation approaches, such as nudging users before they post harmful content \cite{argyle2023}, or delaying the posting of user content until a moderator has had the chance to check it.